rippsam/Bug-Tickets/Bugs/Mobile_Bug_ESPN_MyNews.md

-## [ESPN] My News On App Incorrect Sport Image
+## [ESPN] My News Title Paired With Incorrect Sport

 ---

 ### Description
-A brief explanation of the bug and its context.
-What area of the app is affected?
-What is the impact?
+In the My News section, the title of the Rick Patino article is incorrectly paired with a football image when this is a basketball article

 ---

 ### Replication Steps
-Step-by-step instructions to reproduce the bug consistently
-1.
-2.
-3.
-4.
+1. Open the ESPN app on mobile device
+2. Scroll to the My News on the home screen
+3. Observe the incorrect image, football, paired with a basketball article

 ---